Final 1.2 miles to Hurricane Visitor Center (upper left)

 Ok, that probably isn’t what he said, but the story is still 100% real.
 Hurricane Ridge was named because a prospector decided, on a super windy day, to go stand on top of a mountain.”

-Ferry Directions to Hurricane Ridge:
+How to get to Hurricane Ridge:

 We prefer the ferry to the drive.

 Mt.
-Rainier as seen from the ferry.
+Rainier to the south as seen from the ferry.

 Generally, it is about 20 to 40 minutes faster to drive than take the Edmonds-Kingston or Seattle-Bainbridge Ferry, but, as we stated above, we much prefer the ferry.

 Edmonds Ferry upper gray line and Seattle car route is in blue.